mokuda2/senioryearreflection/_posts/2024-04-07-The-Meaning-Behind-a-Name.md

 ---
 layout: post
-title:  Chapter 2 - The Meaning Behind a Name
+title:  Chapter 2 - The Meaning Behind a Name (July 2023 - September 21, 2023)
 author: Michael Okuda
 description: What does a name imply?
 ---